brandonseverin/maxwellsgame/README.md

 - *The `space bar` on my keyboard does not work.
 Can I still play the game?*

   Yes you can!
 You can use the `X` or the `O` key to open and close the trapdoor.

+- *I resized my window, did I break the game?*

+  The Demon in Maxwell's thought experiment was not allowed to change the size of the box.
+If you resize your window you must refresh the page and start the game again.

 ## Acknowledgements